yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 ### Updating Elements

 We can also update elements with the square bracket syntax we looked at earlier.
-We access the index value that we would like to change, and then reassign a new value for that index with a `=`.
+We access the index value that we would like to change and then reassign a new value for that index with a `=`.

 ```js
 var trending = ["@thecardguy", "@spencerx", "@avani", "@lorengray"];